nycmeshnet/nycmesh.net/content/gsg/index.md

 **Fiber cut to 410**

-Fiber was reconnected on Sept 7th 2022, still awaiting insurance payment.
+Fiber was reconnected on Sept 7th 2022, insurance payment has been received

 **Recent apartment speed tests**